nmoosape/test/README.md

 # test
-testng repository for the git command demonstration
+testing repository for the git command demonstration